 A representative of the IT Center of MAI, Petrukhov, said that the developers' immediate plans include creating a navigation algorithm that corrects the operation of the UAV using video signals and an inertial navigation system.
-This will allow the device, in case of loss of satellite signals, to calculate the coordinates of its location based on the previous flight path, autonomously perform the tasks and return to the point of departure or the zone of the last signal.
+This will allow the device, in the event of loss of satellite signals, to calculate the coordinates of its location based on the previous flight path, autonomously perform the tasks and return to the point of departure or the zone of the last signal.

 Read materials on the topic: